IFRFSX/bingfeng_maidroid/README.md

    + HybridDog
    + Desour

-The License("GNU LGPL v2.1" and "CC BY-SA 4.0") is not upgraded.

 - The source code of Maidroid is available under the [LGPLv2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt) or later license.
 - The resouces included in Maidroid are available under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) or later license.